 Our medical school's public mission and commitment to community engagement and global health serve as a powerful recruiting tools to attract service-minded, altruistic and passionate faculty, staff and students.
 Increasingly, those who come to our institution to learn and to work direct their passions and energies toward promoting health equity and eliminating health disparities.
-The World Health Organization asserts that health equity "implies that ideally everyone should have a fair opportunity to attain their full health potential and that no one should be disadvantaged from achieving this potential."
+Members of our academic community have several outlets from which to engage in such work, including, for example, the Worcester Free Health Programs, which provide our students, faculty and staff with meaningful volunteer opportunities to improve access to primary care and social services to those in our communities who are most in need.